 U.S. Department of State Forced Marriage Prevention Resources

 The Right to Choose: Multi-Agency Statutory Guidance for Dealing with Forced Marriage (UK)

 Criminal Laws Addressing Forced Marriage in the United States

 Tahirih is building a National Network to Prevent Forced Marriage — a coalition of advocates and allies dedicated to creating a coordinated, national response to the problem of forced marriage in the United States.

 Through this platform, we conduct regular Web-based and in-person trainings for government agencies, service providers, and community advocates to identify and assist individuals who may be vulnerable to forced marriage, and speak at high schools and community centers to raise awareness of this hidden issue.

 Stay tuned for our soon-to-be launched Forced Marriage Initiative website!
-Coming in fall 2014.
+Coming in winter 2014.